 “Children’s health systems can and should be the stewards of children’s health, working to create a healthier future for our country’s children.”

 R. Lawrence Moss, MD, FACS, FAAP is president and CEO of The Nemours Foundation.
-Nemours is an integrated Children’s Health System with two free-standing hospitals in Delaware and Florida serving children from across the United States and internationally.
-Nemours is one of the largest integrated children’s health systems in the country, with two freestanding state-of-the-art children’s hospitals — Nemours Alfred I. duPont Hospital for Children in Wilmington, Del., and Nemours Children’s Hospital in Orlando.
+Nemours Children's Health is an integrated children’s health system serving children from across the United States and internationally.
+Nemours Children's is one of the largest children’s health systems in the country, with two freestanding state-of-the-art children’s hospitals — Nemours Children’s Hospital, Delaware in Wilmington and Nemours Children’s Hospital, Florida in Orlando.

-With more than 1.7 million patient encounters annually, Nemours provides medical care in five states with more than 80 primary- urgent- and specialty care practices serving children in Delaware, Florida, New Jersey, Pennsylvania and Georgia.
-More than 40 hospitalists serve 19 affiliated hospitals, helping keep the best possible care for children local, and Nemours CareConnect provides parents peace of mind 24/7 with telehealth services delivered by board-certified pediatricians.
+With more than 1.7 million patient encounters annually, Nemours provides medical care in four states with more than 90 primary, urgent and specialty care practices serving children in Delaware, Florida, New Jersey and Pennsylvania.
+More than 40 hospitalists serve 19 affiliated hospitals, helping keep the best possible care for children local, and the Nemours app provides parents peace of mind with telehealth services delivered by board-certified pediatricians.